Empirical AI safety research

 This means monitoring-based defenses (the kind designed for scheming) will not catch it.
 The defense must happen at the instruction level, before deployment, by ensuring the system prompt does not contain the trigger phrase.
 That requires knowing what the trigger is (we measured it) and checking whether your deployment contains it (the tool we're building).

-The evidence (three studies, each building on the previous)
+The evidence (six studies, each building on the previous)

-Every number below is verifiable from public data with zero API calls.
+78,631 published evaluations + ~800 exploratory.
+Studies 1-4 are verifiable from public data with zero API calls.
+Studies 5-6 are exploratory (smaller scale, unpublished).
 See Reproduce section.

 Study 1